 Bonus Tip: Your Spine is Critical

 Spinal problems can lead to many types of aches, pains, and health challenges.
-Spinal dysfunction and nerve irritation can cause neck pain, shoulder stiffness, mid-back pain, low-back pain, and certainly headaches.
+Spinal dysfunction and nerve irritation can cause neck pain, shoulder pain, lower back pain, and certainly headaches.

 The most common problematic region of the spine related to headaches and migraines is the upper neck or the upper cervical spine.
 The upper cervical spine is one of the most important structural regions of your entire body.

 Here is a picture of a misaligned upper cervical spine.

 This example depicts a physical misalignment of the first and second bones of the upper neck.

 This type of problem will irritate the delicate nerves in that region and, in many cases, lead to headaches and migraines.